MinasMarios/BerkeleyPacman_Project1/README.md

 Each part of the project comes with a set of autograder tests to help you check if your implementation is correct.

+Only the two files that needed modification are uploaded.

 For more information visit https://inst.eecs.berkeley.edu/~cs188/sp19/project1.html